FarahElshenawi/EGY-Sentinel-AML/README.md

 ### Using the Demo

-1. Open `http://localhost:3000` — you'll see the landing page
+1. Open `http://localhost:3000` — you'll see the landing page (public website)
-2. Click **"Open the Investigator Console"** — goes to the Cases page
+2. Click **"Open the Investigator Console"** or **"Log in"** — redirects to `/app/queue`
-3. The Cases page shows all flagged accounts from the demo dataset
+3. The Queue shows all flagged accounts with real risk scores from the hybrid scorer
-4. Click any case — opens the Case Workspace with 3 tabs:
+4. Click any case — opens the Case Workspace (two-pane layout):
-   - **Overview** — risk gauge, plain-English explanation, key facts, parties
+   - **Left pane** — risk gauge, AI explanation with citations, timeline, parties, narrative, SAR fields
-   - **Network Graph** — interactive transaction map
+   - **Right pane** — interactive transaction graph (toggle with audit log)
-   - **Audit Log & Raw Data** — full agent trace, audit trail, JSON dump
+5. Navigate via the sidebar: **Queue**, **Graph Explorer**, **Reports**, **Settings**
-5. Navigate via the sidebar: **Dashboard** (overview + map), **Alerts** (inbox), **Cases** (list)
+6. In the Graph Explorer, click any node to see account details and open its case
-6. On the Dashboard, click "Load Sample" to render the transaction map, then click any node to open its case
+7. Use the **Decision Panel** (Escalate / Close / Needs Review / Generate Report) — every decision requires a reason and is logged to the audit trail

 ---